q3769/conseq4j/README.md

     /**
      * @param sequenceKey an {@link Object} whose hash code is used to summon the corresponding executor.
-     * @return the executor of type {@link ExecutorService} that executes all tasks of this sequence key in the same
+     * @return the executor of type {@link java.util.concurrent.ExecutorService} that executes all tasks of this
-     *         order as they are submitted.
+     *         sequence key in the same order as they are submitted.
      */
     ExecutorService getSequentialExecutorService(Object sequenceKey);
 }